US successfully tests missile defense system

 In May, the Pentagon successfully shot down an intercontinental ballistic missile using its own upgraded long-range interceptor missile.

-That test involved firing a new version of the military's single long-range ground-based interceptor missile, which is currently based in Alaska and California.
-That program has been in existence for more than a decade but only about half of the tests have been successful, according to the Defense Department.
+That test involved firing a new version of the military's single long-range, ground-based interceptor missile, which is currently based in Alaska and California.
+That program has been in existence for more than a decade, but only about half of the tests have been successful, according to the Defense Department.

 While the Pentagon called the test a success, some experts cautioned that the $40 billion missile defense system still has a long way to go before it can be considered fully developed.